 We evaluated each SUV's third-row access, seat comfort, visibility, Cars.com Car Seat Check scores, and whether it had places for your stuff and power for your devices.
-Climate controls weren't rated because these all have tri-zone climate control and vents for the third row.
+Climate controls weren't rated because each crossover featured tri-zone climate control and vents for the third row.

 Note: In evaluating comfort, we had one of three Cars.com editors, all in the neighborhood of 6 feet tall, in each of the three rows — because no one ends up in the back unless the better seats are occupied and third-row comfort can be relative to the compromise you reach with the person adjusting their seat in the second row.

 The Traverse and Atlas have longer wheelbases (120.9 and 117.3 inches, respectively) than the Pilot (111) and Highlander (109.8), and that made the biggest single difference for the entry space between the door pillar and second-row seat, allowing bigger rear doors and less rear-wheel intrusion.
 All four have second-row seats that slide forward for access to the third row, with Atlas seats sliding about 8 inches.
 The Atlas' and Traverse's second-row seats also tilt up and slide for easier access, even with a forward-facing child-safety seat installed.
 But the Traverse's second row does that only on the passenger side.

 Winner: The Atlas pockets a win in this category.